MainulDip/KotlinEveryday/kotlin-basic-101.md

 ### Data Class:
-Signature `ClassName( val somedata: String, val isChecked: Boolean: false )` Braces after the constructor can be omitted if empty (applies classes also) It required to declare var/val before constructor params.
+Signature `ClassName( val somedata: String, val isChecked: Boolean: false )` Braces after the constructor can be omitted if empty (applies classes also) It required to declare var/val before constructor params.......

 ### Lambda without braces for member references:
 "::" creates a member reference or a class reference